louisloechel/CloudServiceBenchmarking/README.md

 ```

 ### Client
 Define the load pattern to generate in the ```client/config.yml``` file.
-In the example below, the client will generate a load of 100.000 requests over 100 iterations each, resulting in 10.000.000 throughout the whole experiment.
+In the example below, the client will generate a load of 100.000 requests over 100 iterations each, resulting in 10.000.000 requests throughout the whole experiment.
 With each iteration the number of concurrent (parallel) requests is increased.
 ```yml
 total_requests: 100000
 max_concurrent_requests: 100